SAP/feature-toggle-node/README.md

 ```

 ## Usage
-Use the feature-toggle-node as following:
+Use the feature-toggle-node as follows:

 ```
 import { isFeatureEnabled } from "feature-toggle-node";